A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-The equation~\eqref{eq:roscoeohnephic} is known as \Roscoe equation.
-Since the \Bruggeman model requires a large diameter ratio of consecutively added particle classes, the suspension must therefore consist of a solid phase that can be divided into particle size classes of large diameter ratios.
-This structure is called hierarchical, see also~\cite{1985_Norris} and~\cite{2002_Torquato} So the differential \Bruggeman model can be applied to polydisperse Suspensions.
+Eq.~\eqref{eq:roscoeohnephic} is known as \Roscoe equation.
+Since the \Bruggeman model requires a large diameter ratio of consecutively added particle classes, the suspension must consist of a solid phase that can be divided into particle size classes of large diameter ratios.
+This structure is called hierarchical, see also~\citet{1985_Norris} and~\citet{2002_Torquato}.
 Another important assumption of the differential \Bruggeman model is the validity of \gleich{eq:etaplusdeta}.
 The volume fraction of newly added spheres in \gleich{eq:diffphistern} has to be small enough for the \Einstein relation to be valid.
-We note that the volume fractions~$\phi^*$ and accordingly~$\phi_{P}$ may be finite in principle.
-However, by introducing the infinitesimal increment~$\dtotal\eta$ into the differential \Bruggeman model the volume fractions~$\phi^*$ and~$\phi_{P}$ are required to be infinitesimal.
+This assumes a multiplicative influence of the new particles corresponds to a separation-of-contributions method in contrast to hard-sphere scaling approaches (classification by~\citet{2003_Quin}).
+We note that the volume fractions~$\phi^*$ may be finite in principle.
+However, by introducing the infinitesimal increment~$\dtotal\eta$ into the differential \Bruggeman model the volume fraction~$\phi^*$ is required to be infinitesimal.
 The advantage of this limitation is the possibility to derive the closed \gleich{eq:roscoeohnephic}.